-39. A similar integration of agricultural and industrial developments, initially on a country and regional, and subsequencly on a world basis, will be effected by the Indicative World Plan, which sets out to indicate the levels of production and consumption of and trade in agricultural commodities that should be attained by developing countries in 1985, with intermediate projections for 1975, if their economic and social objectives are to be realised.
-These projections postulate certain rates of overall development for the economies of the developing countries and bring out the interactions between agricultural and general development including industries.
-More specifically, they will relate the growth of the various branches of agriculture with that of industry in the context of production, processing, consumption and trade and in the light of the capital resources available and employment opportunities generated, and take full account of the reciprocal influences of processing industries and agriculture.
+39. A similar integration of egricultural and industrial developments, initially on a country and regional, and subsequently on a world basis, will be effected by the Indicative World Plan, which sets out to indicate the levels of production and consumption of and trade in agricultural commodities that should be attained by developing countries in 1985, with intermediate projections for 1975, if their economic and social objectives are to be realised.
+These projections postulate certain rates of overall development for the economies of the developing countries and bring out the interactions between agricultural end general development including industries.
+More specifically, they will relete the growth of the various branches of agriculture with that of industry in the context of production, processing, consumption and trade end in the light of the capital resources available and employment opportunities generated, end take full account of the reciprocal influences of processing industries end agriculture.

-The expansion and improvement of industries based on renewable natural resources will thus be viewed in the dynamic perspective of overall economic development in the coming twenty years.
+The expansion and improvement of industries based on renewable natural resources will thus be viewed in the dynamic perspective of overall economic development in the coming twenty yeers.

-(ii) Trade and Other Economic Aspects of Processed Agricultural Commodities commodity-by-commodity approach is being supplemented by studies on general economic problems of agricultural processing industries and their impact on trade and development.
+(ii) Trade and Other Economic Aspecte of Processed Agricultural Commodities w0.
+The established programs for ell major commodity groups cover the compilation and analysis of information on production, processing, consumption, trade, prices and national policies.
+This work is increasingly required to include consideration of the commodity in processed form and of economic problems of processing industries in developing countries.
+The commodity-by-commodity approach is being supplemented by studies on general economic problems of agricultural processing industries and their impact on trade and development.

-FAO's analytical activities
+FAO's anelytical activities